-Kaziranga National Park is situated in the districts of Golaghat and Nagaon in the state of Assam.
+One of India's national treasures Kaziranga National Park is located in the districts of Golaghat and Nagaon, Assam.
+In Kaziranga, man and nature come together as nature unfolds its pristine form in various hues, while animals are allowed to roam free.
+This famous national park in India is located in the state of Assam.
 It was discovered in 1904, declared a forest reserve in 1908, a wildlife sanctuary in 1950, and was eventually turned into a National Park.
-The Park accommodates two-thirds of the world's population of the endangered Indian one-horned rhinoceros, which is the major attraction here for tourists worldwide.
-Kaziranga National Park was declared a Tiger Reserve in the year 2006.
-It is also home to a large breeding population such as Asiatic elephants, wild water buffalo, and more.
-Being recognized as an 'Important Bird Area' by 'BirdLife International' to conserve avifauna, the Park has rich biodiversity in eastern India and was declared a 'World Heritage Site' by UNESCO.
+The Park accommodates two-thirds of the world's population of the endangered Indian one-horned rhinoceros,which is the major attraction here for tourists worldwide.
+Kaziranga is a location where the natural world unfolds in all of its pristine beauty, where wildlife roams fearlessly, and tourists can enjoy one of the best jungle safaris in India.
+Being recognized as an 'Important Bird Area' by 'BirdLife International' to conserve avifauna, the Park has rich biodiversity in eastern India and was declared a 'World Heritage Site by UNESCO'.

 Types of Safaries